HexaEightTeam/session-js-spa-https/README.md

 **Limitation : This authentication works only for Single Page Applications.**

 **HexaEight Session implements application layer enncryption using authenticated encryption and hence does NOT depend on HTTPS for functionality.
-In case you are interested in authentication for http sites, it be available shortly)**
+In case you are interested in authentication for http sites, the library will be available shortly)**